DACHFest/dachfest.github.io/data/cfp.md

 You want to tell our participants something that will make a difference in _their_ lives?
 Please submit right now!

 And don't forget that the examples above are just very rough guidelines.
+If you're not sure whether your talk is a good fit, stop hesitating: it probably is!
 Surprise us!

+P.S.
+If you have more questions about the theme, suggested topics, or the right way to frame your talk, you can always get in touch with our wonderful mentors — more about them in a bit! — or ask [@dachfest](https://twitter.com/dachfest) on Twitter.

 ### Selection Process ✅